Dog Vaccinations & Puppy Vaccinations

 Non-core vaccinations for your dog include:

 Bacterial vaccines such as Bordetella, Lyme and Leptospirosis are non-core vaccines, having low efficacy rates, along with a higher risk of adverse reactions.
 Bacterial vaccines for your dog should be administered with careful consideration of all the risks involved.
-For example, if you live in or near a wooded area, a preventative Lyme disease vaccination may be recommended for your pet canine, but this may or may not be recommended based on where you live and where your dog is allowed to roam.
+For example, if you live in or near a wooded area, a preventative Lyme disease vaccination may be recommended for your pet canine.
 Still, a vaccination will ensure that your dog is protected from Lyme disease and other various types of canine diseases.

 Of course, dog vaccinations and puppy vaccinations should only mildly stimulate a dog’s immune system to protect against disease.
 The veterinary team at Countryside Vets can give recommendations for how frequently vaccines should be administered.
-Too frequent of vaccinations can cause adverse effects, so the vets at Countryside will review your options with you as is appropriate for the age, size, environment, etc. of your dog.
+Too frequent of vaccinations can cause adverse effects, so the vets at Countryside will review options with you such as the age/size limitations, environment, etc. of your dog.
 We are committed to providing the best for you and your pet.

 Schedule Your Dog’s Vaccinations